AlbumShuffler/Generator/README.md

 # Spotify Album Shuffler
 This is part of the album shuffler project.
 This repository is used to create the required Elm code for the actual [web app](https://github.com/AlbumShuffler/Frontend).

-It takes an input file like the following:
+## Configuration
+The generator requires several input files to generate Elm code.

+### Source file
+First, you need to define the "source".
+It is a JSON file in the following form:
 ```
 [ { "shortName": "Short 1"
   , "httpFriendlyShortName": "short1"